gulamf/HC11/README.md

 HC11 CC1101
 ==============

-This a conversion of the CC1101 Arduino Library to the HC11 module.
+This a conversion of the CC1101 Arduino Library for the HC11 module.

 Usage